Facet Methodology is a new model for mixed-method approaches to research.

 Facets aim to produce telling insights, rather than give a comprehensive descriptive knowledge.
 Our approach differs from mixed methods which aim to triangulate or integrate data.
 Facets cast light on each other, we can also change what we see by how we look at them.

 The rigour of the approach comes from researcher skill, inventiveness, creativity, insight and imagination.
 To carve the facets so that they catch the light in the best possible way.

 Publications and outputs

 For a more detailed discussion of facet methodology, the best place to start is:

 Mason, J (2011) 'Facet Methodology: the Case for an Inventive Research Orientation'.
-Methodological Innovations Online, 6 (3) 75-92
+Methodological Innovations Online, 6 (3) 75-92.

-It shows how a facet methodology approach, including 'Era memory workshops', 'situated interviews' and a Mass Observation Project directive, led to distinctive ways of researching the complexities of everyday life.
+It shows how a facet method approach, including 'Era memory workshops', 'situated interviews' and a Mass Observation Project directive led to distinctive ways of researching the complexities of everyday life.

 Davies, K and Heaphy, B (2011) 'Interactions that Matter: Researching Critical Associations'.
 Methodological Innovations Online, 6 (3) 5-16.

 Facet Methodology was developed by colleagues at the Morgan Centre.
 Led by Jennifer Mason, with Katherine Davies, Carol Smart, Brian Heaphy, Vanessa May, Sue Heath, Stewart Muir and James Nazroo.